FACULTY AND PROFESSIONAL STAFF WORKING ON LATIN AMERICA AND THE CARIBBEAN

 Paja Faudree Assistant Professor of Anthropology.
 Specializations: Indigenous social movements; Language and politics; Ethnicity and nationalism; Mexico; Ecuador.

-Matthew Gutmann Vice President for International Affairs; Professor of Anthropology.
+Matthew Gutmann Professor of Anthropology, Director of BIARI, Interim Director of Latin American and Caribbean Studies.
 Specializations: Gender/sexuality, health, politics, ethnicity, militarism; Mexico, Latina/os in U.S.

-Dwight Heath, Emeritus Professor of Antropology.
+Dwight Heath, Emeritus Professor Emeritus of Antropology.
 Specializations: Anthropology of alcohol abuse.

-Stephen Houston Dupee Family Professor of Social Science and Professor of Anthropology and Archaeology.
+Stephen Houston Dupee Family Professor of Social Science and Professor of Anthropology and Archaeology, Director of Early Cultures.
 Specializations: Mesoamerican culture, history, cultural anthropology, Mesoamerican and Mayan art.

-Jessaca Leinaweaver Vartan Gregorian Assistant Professor of Anthropology.
+Jessaca Leinaweaver Vartan Gregorian Associate Professor of Anthropology.
 Specializations: Transnational migration, adoption, and child agency in Peru.

 Andrew Scherer Assistant Professor of Anthropology and Archaeology.
 Specializations: Archeology of Mesoamerica.